Click plan to view in Google Maps

 The cul-de-sac of Matlack Lane was closed off and decorated

-street as the band played through to the early hours
+Lane as the band played through to the early hours

 A huge ruckus

-Banjotown, 22 Matlack Lane, was put up for sale.
+Banjo Town, 22 Matlack Lane, was put up for sale.
 It continued

 for several months between the seller and surrounding neighbors